PV-Joe/HA-to-PVoutput/README.md

 5. Restart Home Assistant
 6. Create an automation to upload frequently

-It will upload your data for:
+⬆️ It will upload your data for:

-- Production
+- ☀️ Production
-- PV Power
+- ⚡ PV Power
-- Outdoor Temperature
+- 🌡️ Outdoor Temperature
-- Grid Voltage
+- 🔌 Grid Voltage

+### 🔧 Configuration:
 Add this code to your configuration.yaml
 ```
 #############################################